COCONUT: A coronal model with an energy decomposition strategy: Numerical results

-Fig.~\ref{localdiffCR2073} presents the simulated radial velocity and plasma density (top row) for CR 2073 at 0.1 AU, as well as the relative differences in radial velocity $\rm RD_{V_r}=\frac{V_r^{FullE}-V_r^{DecE}}{V_r^{FullE}}$ and plasma density $\rm RD_{\rho}=\frac{\rho^{FullE}-\rho^{DecE}}{\rho^{FullE}}$.
-The superscripts $\rm DecE$ and $\rm FullE$ denote the variables calculated by COCONUT with the decomposed and full energy equations, respectively.
-The results show that the simulations from both approaches are nearly identical, with relative differences in radial velocity and plasma density below $1\%$ in most regions.
-Magnetic neutral line (MNL) obtained from the two methods also align closely.
-This comparison for a solar minimum CR demonstrates that the COCONUT with the decomposed energy equation is fully consistent with the COCONUT that adopts the full energy equation.
-Moreover, the simulated white-light polarized brightness (pB) image successfully reproduces the two bright structures observed on the east limb by the Large Angle and Spectrometric Coronagraph C2 (LASCO C2; \citealt{Brueckner1995}) onboard SOHO\footnote{\url{https://stereo-ssc.nascom.nasa.gov/browse/}} .
-The bright structure on the west limb around the solar equatorial is also captured in the simulated pB image.
+where $s$ and $n_e(s)$ are the distance and electric number density (assumed identical to proton number density) along the LoS, $I_{\mathrm{tan}}$ and $I_{\mathrm{rad}}$ denote the tangential and radial polarization components of the radiant intensity scattered from a single electron, respectively, and are calculated the same as in \citet{AsensioRamos2023} and \citet{Sorokina2025}.
+Meanwhile, a Fourier-normalizing radial gradient filter \citep{DruckmUllerovA_2011} is applied to enhance the coronal structures and suppress the radial brightness gradient.
+The results show that the simulations from both approaches are nearly identical, with relative differences in radial velocity and plasma density of less than $1\%$ in most regions.
+The magnetic neutral line (MNL) obtained from the two methods also aligns closely.
+This comparison of a solar minimum CR shows that the COCONUT with the decomposed energy equation is fully consistent with the COCONUT that uses the full energy equation.
+Moreover, the simulated white-light pB image successfully reproduces the two bright structures observed on the east limb by the LASCO C2.
+The bright structure on the west limb, located around the solar equator, is also captured in the simulated pB image.